Nathalie-Leenders/nathalie-leenders.github.io/content/authors/nathalieleenders/index.en.md

 **We're all in this journey together, my motto is, if you can do it, so can I and vice versa.**
 <br>
-My focus lies with Powerbi, Powerapps and Power Automate.

 Check out the interview I did with Hugo and David in videos to learn a little bit about myself.